comanmircea/mintefk/README.md

 - 👋 Hi, I’m @mintefk
 - 👀 I’m interested in Web Development and Machine Learning
-- 💞️ I’m looking to collaborate on difrent Projects
+- 💞️ I’m looking to collaborate on diffrent Projects

 <!---